alexconerly/Credit_Risk_Analysis/README.md

 ![](images_for_readme/balanced_randomforest_classifier.png)

-### Easy Ensemble Adabooster Classifier
+### Easy Ensemble Adaboost Classifier

-Lastly, another ensemble learning algorithm was applied known as the easy ensemble adabooster classifier as a final test.
+Lastly, another ensemble learning algorithm was applied known as the easy ensemble adaboost classifier as a final test.
 As the name implies, the adabooster is an adaptive booster which models are created in succession and each proceeding model is learns (is "boosted") by giving extra weight to the errors of the preceeding model to minimize errors.
 After instantiating the EasyEnsembleClassifier with at least one-hundred estimators, fitting the model to the training data, and comparing the prediction of the target to the actual result, the following results were obtained for predicting high risk loans:

 - The balanced accuracy score was about 93%
 - The precision score was about 9%